-- The only road in Homer is Sterling Highway.
-The city of Homer is located on Kachemak Bay's shore, on the southwest side of Kenai Peninsula.
-A distinguishing feature is Homer Spit, which is a narrow 7.2 km (4.5 ml) long gravel bar extending into the bay, on which Homer Harbor lies.
+Homer is a port town located on Kenai Peninsula's southern tip, in Alaska USA.
+The town has population around 5,000.
+A most distinguishing feature is the Homer Spit, which is a gravel bar extending into the bay on which Homer Harbor lies.

 - Much of the coastline as well as Homer Spit sank tragically in March 1964 during Good Friday earthquake.
 After the earthquake, little vegetation was able to survive on Homer Spit.

-- Salmon and halibut sport fishing, along with commercial fishing and tourism are the dominant industries in Homer.
-The city co-hosted 2006 Arctic Winter Games.
+- Salmon and halibut sport fishing, along with commercial fishing and tourism are the town's dominant industries.

 The Homer cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Homer, Alaska.